How We Are Regulated

 To operate nationally, an exchange must be recognized by at least one CSA jurisdiction (the “lead regulator”), in our case, the OSC.
 The lead regulator directly oversees the exchange, and exempting regulators rely on the lead regulator’s oversight.
 This model is set out in the CSA’s Memorandum of Understanding Respecting the Oversight of Exchanges and Quotation and Trade Reporting Systems.
 The OSC’s oversight includes review and approval of our rule and policy changes, significant structural and operational changes, and fees.
 OSC staff also receive other filings and reporting as required under the recognition order.

 As a recognized exchange, we can carry out our market regulation activities directly or through a regulation services provider.
-Similar to the other equity exchanges in Canada, we have contracted with the Investment Industry Regulatory Organization of Canada (“IIROC”) to act as our regulation services provider.
+Similar to the other equity exchanges in Canada, we have retained the Canadian Investment Regulatory Organization (“CIRO”) to act as our regulation services provider.

 Regulatory Policies & Procedures